Last updated on December 31, 2017.

 When the battlerite system was revamped in Patch 0.14.0.0, it went from Okay to Amazing.
 It provides a way to customize champion playstyles without any pay-to-win aspects, while being flexible and open-ended enough that it doesn’t force any particular builds.
 A perfect fit for the kind of game Battlerite wants to be.

 A crash course for newbies: Every champion has a total pool of 12-16 battlerites.
 Each battlerite is an upgrade to an ability or just a general perk.
 You can select any 5 battlerites in a loadout, with one restriction: a maximum of 2 battlerites per ability (a maximum of 1 for the R and Ultimate abilities).
 You can create up to 4 loadouts and name them however.

 Each battlerite has a category type.
 There aren’t any official category descriptions, but here’s what they appear to mean:

 - Mixed: Involves any combination of the above.

-Here are some of the things I consider when choosing between battlerites.
+Here are some of the things I consider when choosing battlerites.
 If you want to learn how to pick rather than just what to pick, this post is for you.
-If you don’t understand why certain battlerites are seen as good or bad, this post is for you.
+If you don’t understand why certain battlerites are good or bad, this post is for you.
 If you’re looking for champion-specific builds, this is NOT the post for you.

 For example, Jade’s Evasion (removed in patch 0.8) was powerful for many reasons, but one thing that made it so good was that its usage didn’t depend on external factors.
 Immaterial was always guaranteed on Stealth.
 When you needed it, it was there.
 It was reliable — you could rely on it.